yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/troubleshoot/universe-issues.md

 ## Use metrics

-A universe's **Metrics** page displays charts representing information on operations, latency, and other parameters accumulated over time for each type of node and server.
+A universe's **Metrics** page displays graphs representing information on operations, latency, and other parameters accumulated over time for each type of node and server.
 Examining specific metrics allows you to diagnose and troubleshoot issues.

 You access metrics by navigating to **Universes > Universe-Name > Metrics**, as shown in the following illustration: